 When you buy a booster pack, you get 10 random cards from the set shown on the packaging, in this case Team Up.
 These packs work a lot like sports cards (baseball, basketball, etc), where most cards aren’t particularly difficult to get and a few are really rare.
 A good comparable would be opening a Michael Jordan rookie card in a pack of basketball cards.
 Opening one of these super rare cards is beyond exciting!

-My favorite memory of opening a pack is when my uncle took my brother and I see to Star Wars: The Phantom Menace in theaters for our mutual birthday celebration (we’re 4 years apart).
+My favorite memory of opening a pack is when my uncle took my brother and I see to Star Wars: The Phantom Menace in theaters for our mutual birthday celebration.
 We had about an hour of free time after we bought our tickets, so he took us to a local Vintage Stock to buy a few Pokemon TCG booster packs.

-Sitting in his back seat with my brother, I opened my packs so quickly that I only had one left by the time he asked, “Can I open one?”
+Sitting in his back seat with my brother, I opened my packs so quickly that I only had one left by the time my Uncle asked, “Can I open one?”

 I obliged, of course.
 He sat in the front seat, slowly reading each card and sounding out its name aloud.